Lramseyer/vaporview/README.md

   - Custom names for variable items
   - Settings button on the right side of the control bar
 - Escape key de-selects all signals
+- Fixed
   - Group expanded state is preserved on reload
+  - Removed netlistId from save files and use instance paths only
+  - Improved signal selection ordering
 - API
   - waveformViewer.addVariable will now add all variables in a scope if it is specified